onyx101/CharsetChecker/README.md

 ## Building

-The application may easily be built with normal manven tooling
+The application may easily be built with normal maven tooling

 * mvn package